SSH Permission Denied, despite having public key in authorized keys file

 First of starting from the first.

-file and recreated it. - Ran the
+1. I deleted the authorized_keys file and recreated it.

-and ensured that I copied the right public key file.
+2. Ran the ssh-copy-id and ensured that I copied the right public key file.

 But that didn’t work.

-Next I set the debug flag to see if that would lead me on the right path
+Next I set the debug flag to see if that would lead me on the right path ssh user@server-ip -vvvv

 Alas that too was a dead end!

-Reading more on SO, I checked to see if ~/.ssh
+Reading more on SO, I checked to see if ~/.ssh and ~/.ssh/authorized_keys had the right permissions.
+And it did!
+Onething I overlooked was the home folder itself.

 There were 2 issues one was that I did something and the home folder for the user wasn’t owned by that user Strange right? /Abhinav is wondering what was I thinking or why did I do this?
 Next was the permission, I read in a SO post that this is the right permissions for the folders